SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/tourl.md

 * If you choose to specify one optional parameter, you must specify both the optional parameters - prefix and suffix.
-You should provide an empty string ("") if you don’t have a value for one.
+You should provide an empty string ("") if you do not have a value for one.
 * Only fully-formed URLs (for example,\<http://google.co\>) are supported as values for url_column_name.
 * For the link to be clickable your query needs to aggregate by the